prismicio/prismic-gatsby/README2.md

 **Note**: Data within the `document` field is wrapped in an array.
-Due to the method in which Gatsby processes one-to-one node relationships, this work-around is necessary to ensure the field can accomidate different content types.
+Due to the method in which Gatsby processes one-to-one node relationships, this work-around is necessary to ensure the field can accommodate different content types.
 This may be fixed in a later Gatsby relase.

-Quering data on the `document` field is handled the same as querying slices.
+Querying data on the `document` field is handled the same as querying slices.
 Please read the [Query slices](#query-slices) section for details.

 **Note**: If you need to access the raw data, the original data is accessible